So a while ago I found an original Nintendo Famicom console. I was also a little disappointed to discover that I couldn’t tune it into my TV set.

-I decided to go with a mod from here as it was also for the same version of the Famicom board that I have.
+I decided to go with a mod from here.
+It was also for the same version of the Famicom board that I have.

 www.jpxdetailne.sk/modd_files/fc/avmod.htm <— read this page first.

 After carefully opening the case its recommended to disconnect the controllers to make it easier to work on the Famicom motherboard.
-Interestingly the board is connected to the top of the case rather than the bottom
+Interestingly the board connects to the top of the case rather than the bottom

 Here’s a quick overview of the video mod:

-- First unsolder and lift pin 21 of the PPU.
+- To start first unsolder and lift pin 21 of the PPU.

 - Unsolder and remove the transistor labeled 2SA937.